illixion/blog.illixion.com/content/about.md

 author = "Manual"
 +++

 Hello and welcome to this technoblog!
-I'm Manual and I pretend to be a cat on the internet, but IRL I'm a software developer, DevOps engineer and a cybersecurity connoisseur also known as ***REMOVED*** ***REMOVED***.
+I'm Manual and I specialize in hardware hacking, software development and infosec.
+I also work as a DevOps Analyst professionally.

 You can find all of my open-source work on [my GitHub](https://github.com/manualmanul).